Miriam Balanoff, lifelong activist who 'wanted to make things right,' dies at 91

 “The Balanoff family throughout the years has made enormous contributions to the struggle for economic and social justice,” Chicago Federation of Labor President Bob Reiter said.
 “The Honorable Miriam Balanoff exemplified this legacy throughout her career, serving the people of Chicago and Illinois.
 She’ll live on through her family as they continue to fight for fairness and justice in our city.”

-In addition to Clem Jr., Mrs. Balanoff is survived by her other children Jane and Robert; brother-in-law Ted Balanoff, sister-in-law Betty Balanoff; nine grandchildren, a great-grandchild and many nieces and nephews.
+In addition to Clem Jr., Mrs. Balanoff is survived by her other children Jane and Robert; brother-in-law Ted Balanoff and sister-in-law Betty Balanoff; nine grandchildren; a great-grandchild; and many nieces and nephews.

 A memorial service is scheduled for 11 a.m. on May 19th at Workers United Union Hall, 333 S. Ashland.